Generic Name: telmisartan

 16 HOW SUPPLIED/STORAGE AND HANDLING

 Micardis is available as white or off-white, uncoated tablets containing telmisartan 20 mg, 40 mg, or 80 mg.
-Tablets are marked with the BOEHRINGER INGELHEIM logo on one side, and on the other side, with either 50H, 51H, or 52H for the 20 mg, 40 mg, and 80 mg strengths, respectively.
+Tablets are marked with the Boehringer Ingelheim company symbol on one side, and on the other side, with either 50H, 51H, or 52H for the 20 mg, 40 mg, and 80 mg strengths, respectively.
 Tablets are provided as follows:

 17 PATIENT COUNSELING INFORMATION

-Female patients of childbearing age should be told about the consequences of exposure to Micardis during pregnancy.
+Advise female patients of childbearing age about the consequences of exposure to Micardis during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible [see Warnings and Precautions (5.1)].
+Tell patients to report pregnancies to their physicians as soon as possible [see Warnings and Precautions (5.1) and Use in Specific Populations (8.1)].

 Read this Patient Information before you start taking Micardis tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.